SuperMcBrent/SharingIsCaring/Straten_Excercise/README.md

 Solution is Object Oriented.

 Code is quick&dirty and needs to be refactored.

+Folderbuilder is still broken, "fr" folders are empty.

+Need to decide whether i put both the fr and nl cities in both the fr and nl folders, or do i sort them nl cities -> nl folders, fr cities -> fr folders?

 ## Usage